 pip install pandas

 The most recent Pandas version will be installed on your machine as a result.
-Specifying the version number in this way will allow you to install an earlier Pandas version:
+Specifying the version number in this way will allow you to install an earlier Pandas version.
+For more to check just go at corporate tours Singapore.

 pip install pandas==0.23.0